lukas-krecan/ShedLock/README.md

 #### Warning
 **Do not manually delete lock row or document from DB table or Mongo collection.** ShedLock has an in-memory cache of existing locks so the row will NOT be automatically recreated until application restart.
 If you need to, you can edit the row/document, risking only that multiple locks will be held.
+Since 0.18.2 you can clean the cache by calling `clearCache()` on LockProvider.

 #### ZooKeeper (using Curator)
 Import